Devoteam/CICD-toolbox/README.md

 ### Work in progress!!
 Even though we try to make this work as well as we can, it is being improved daily.
 Master should work, Develop is the most complete.
 ## Installation
-The setup has been developed and tested on Ubuntu 20.04 25 GB disk, 2 CPU, 4 GB memory on KVM.
-As the setup uses local networking, using the Ubuntu Desktop version is easier.
+The setup has been developed and tested on Ubuntu 20.04 25 GB disk, 2 CPU, 4 GB memory on KVM with Internet access.
+As the setup also uses local networking, using the Ubuntu Desktop version is easier.
 During install testing the minimal install is used.
 After install, execute:

 ```sudo apt-get update ```